Here are a few frequently asked questions (FAQ) and answers regarding the migration to Canvas. The FAQ will be updated over time.

 Can I build a future course in my Demo Course?

 Yes.
-If you have a Demo Course, we encourage you to use it to build your course.
-After it’s built, you will be able to easily copy from Demo Course to your future course shell(s).
+If you have a Demo Course, we encourage you to use it to build a future course for which you don’t yet have a course shell.
+After you’ve built the course in your Demo Course, you will be able to easily copy from there to your future course shell(s).
 If you make a mistake and need to start over, you can “reset” a course to wipe out all data and return the course shell to its starting condition.
-And, if you need additional Demo Course shells (to build multiple courses), let us know.
 For future reference, here’s the page on how to copy a course within Canvas.

 How does Canvas compare to Blackboard?